ethpandaops/xatu-data/README.md

 ### Examples

-Now that we have data in a Clickhouse server, we can query it.
+Once your Clickhouse server is setup and the data is imported, you can query the data.

 - Show all block events for the 20th of March 2024 by nimbus sentries on mainnet between 01:20 and 01:30